 In this way, many European projects, such as the InDiD [19] and C-Roads projects [20], are looking at the use of Vehicle-to-Infrastructure communications to make level crossings safer.
-Indeed, in these projects it is proposed to use the data generated and transmitted by the cars (position, speed, status, etc.) to verify that the crossing level can be traversed by the train.
+Indeed, in these projects it is proposed to use the data generated and transmitted by the cars (position, speed, status, etc.) to verify that the train can traverse the level crossing.
 To exchange information between cars and trains, these projects rely on an interconnection between road and rail servers.
 Thus, information is transmitted from the car to the road server, then to the rail server and finally to the train.
 Going further, the use of direct communications between trains and cars (Vehicle-to-Vehicle), or relayed by the roadside infrastructure (Vehicle-to-Infrastructure, Infrastructure-to-Vehicle), could be envisioned to ensure low latency and to manage emergency situations.